 There are a lot of terms thrown around and it’s easy to get confused, especially since food allergies, food sensitivities and food intolerances often present similar symptoms and there’s a general lack of accurate information on the internet.

 The key difference is how your body reacts once a trigger food is encountered.
 For both allergies and sensitivities, your body may produce certain classes of antibodies to triggering substances.
-A food allergy prompts the production of IgE while a food sensitivity may result in the production of IgG.
+A food allergy prompts the production of IgE, while a food sensitivity may result from IgG reactions.
 Testing for these two antibodies is the most definitive way to distinguish between an allergy and a sensitivity, and an IgG test offers more insights on what foods are making you sick.
 Here are a few tell-tale signs to look for if you suspect your body is reacting poorly to a specific food:

 - Immediate response